 From the Director of Education

 Much has changed in our world.
 In the shuffle, I cling to those things that have not … my love of both theatre and teaching.
-I promised to conduct our classes with a dedication to safety and creativity.
-We found a way to continue.

 My work grows out of the conviction that it is vital and necessary to teach two facets in all creative work in the theatre — to emphasize “coming home” as much as, if not more than, “going there.”
 The starting point and underlying current in all my work is based in clarifying and illuminating the often blurred difference between using yourself and losing yourself.
 That, to me, is the purpose of a system or method of training, and the distinction between creative expression and dangerous indulgence.